cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ((b.name().toUpper().startsWith("KICKR CORE")) && !deviceHasService(b, QBluetoothUuid((quint16)0x1826)) && deviceHasService(b, QBluetoothUuid((quint16)0x1818)))
 ```

-This is actually a more complicated example where the current test data classes can't cover all the detection criteria in one implementation.
+This condition is actually extracted from a more complicated example where the current test data classes can't cover all the detection criteria in one implementation.
 This is why this class inherits from StagesBikeTestData rather than BikeTestData directly.

 ```
 class StagesBike3TestData : public StagesBikeTestData {